 2. Refresh Wi-Fi connections

-If you are particularly dependent on a WiFi connection for your internet, you will soon find out that the Gnome shell does not automatically look for new WiFi connections.
-And it doesn’t allow you to manually do so either.
+If you are particularly dependent on a Wi-Fi connection for your internet, you will soon find out that the Gnome shell does not automatically look for new WiFi connections.
+And it doesn’t allow you to do so either.
 Luckily, Gnome has these extensions one of which, if the name didn’t already give it away, lets you Refresh Wi-Fi connections.
-You’ll notice a small reload button in the top-right corner of the Wi-Fi selection window once the extension is installed and enabled.
+Once the extension is installed and enabled, you’ll notice a small reload button in the top-right corner of the Wi-Fi selection window.

 Refresh Wi-Fi connections